beckn/xplor-registry/README.md

 }
 ```

 The Certificate is successfully generated.
-We've got a id key for the certificate in the response body.
+We've got a id key for the certificate in the response body i.e Verifiable Credential Id.

 ### 5. View the Certificate Output (pdf)
 Our Certificate is finally issued, we can now see the pdf/document output of our issued certificate.
-Here we require the vc id and the templateId for the certificate to render the certificate.
+Here we require the vc id from the previous step and the templateId for the certificate to render the certificate.

 ```http
   GET /api/v1/registry/credentials/{VERIFIABLE_CREDENTIAL_ID}